puma/puma-dev/README.md

 Run: `sudo puma-dev -setup`.

-This will configure the bits that require root access.
-If you're currently using pow and want to just try out puma-dev, I suggest using `sudo puma-dev -setup -setup-skip-80` to not install the port 80 redirect rule that will conflict with pow.
-You can still access apps, you'll just need to add port `9280` to your requests, such as `http://test.pdev:9280`.
+This will configure the bits that require root access, which is allowing your user access to the `/etc/resolver` directory.

-### Quickstart
+### Coming from v0.2

+Puma-dev v0.3 and later use launchd to access privileged ports, so if you installed v0.2, you'll need to remove the firewall rules.

+Run: `sudo puma-dev -cleanup`

+### Background Install/Upgrading for port 80 access

+If you want puma-dev to run in the background while you're logged in and on a common port, then you'll need to install it.

+*NOTE:* If you installed puma-dev v0.2, please run `sudo puma-dev -cleanup` to remove firewall rules that puma-dev no longer uses (and will conflict with puma-dev working)

+Run `puma-dev -install`.

+If you wish to have `puma-dev` use a port other than 80, pass it via the `-install-port`, for example to use port 81: `puma-dev -install -install-port 81`.

+### Running in the foreground

 Run: `puma-dev`

 Puma-dev will startup by default using the directory `~/.puma-dev`, looking for symlinks to apps just like pow.
 Drop a symlink to your app in there as: `cd ~/.puma-dev; ln -s test /path/to/my/app`.
 You can now access your app as `test.pdev`.

+Running `puma-dev` in this way will require you to use the listed http port, which is `9280` by default.

 ### Coming from Pow